usdot-fhwa-stol/carma-platform/Contributing.md

 * The name of this branch starts with hotfix/ followed by its version.
 For example, **hotfix/v0.1.1.**

 ## The End
 Hope this guide helps you get started in contributing to the CARMA project!
-If you still have questions, don't hesitate to send an email over to info@xxxx.orgjoind.in and we'll get back to you.
+If you still have questions, don't hesitate to send an email over to and we'll get back to you.